 The implementation of a real enterprise network may not exactly resemble the functional decomposition of the NRM, but it is clearly visible in Figure 18 that the components of an enterprise network are well matched with the functional entities of the NRM.
 All reference points toward terminals are supported.
 Many of the reference points of the AN directly exist as interfaces in the enterprise networks.
 R6 is exposed on the interface between the bridge and the access point, and R3 maps to the LAN cable between the core bridge and the WAN router.
 Even control interfaces of the access network may be exposed in enterprise networks.
 R5 could be mapped to the communication between the WLAN controller and the WLAN access points, and R4 and R11 denote the protocol connections between the WLAN controller and the directory server and network management station, respectively.
 The information exchange between WAN router and directory server can be mapped to R12.
 However, not all reference points are such clearly exposed in enterprise networks.
 R7 and R9 may exist, but the related ANC functions may be distributed across the Ethernet bridges in the backhaul.

 Even when a typical implementation of an enterprise network widely follows the decomposition of functions represented by the NRM, equipment exists that integrates and combines functions into a single device for functional or economic reasons.
 E.g., many WLAN controllers do not only act as controller for the WLAN access points but also as Ethernet bridge for the aggregation of the user data.
+Enterprise networks may deploy virtualized instances of WLAN controllers, network management systems, and directories, either hosted in the Cloud, or in local data centers, when higher security requirements exist.

+Figure 18+1 – Cloud-managed enterprise network

+The figure 18+1 illustrates that also cloud-managed network realizations well fit to the NRM.
+As the NRM only defines the information carried over control interfaces, but not the protocol or physical transport, all or part of ANC, NMS, SS, and CIS may be realized as virtual instance and be operated in the Cloud or a local data center.